jonastolle/Numerical_Analysis/Lecture_Notes_Numerical_Analysis.md

 *Last updated: 29.4.2024*

 > **Intended learning outcomes.** After the course, the student will be able to...
-> - explain the fundamental concepts of numerical analysis, like condition number, stablilty and convergence rate.
+> - explain the fundamental concepts of numerical analysis, like condition number, stablilty, and convergence rate.
 > - construct the floating point numbers.
 > - discuss and employ basic numerical algorithms like Newton's method.
 > - use the Monte-Carlo method in basic problems in analysis and geometry.
 > - apply different methods of interpolation polynomials and numerical quadrature rules.
-> - understand the Euler scheme and more general algorithms for solving ordinary differential equations.
+> - understand the Euler scheme and linear multi-step methods for solving ordinary differential equations.

 ## Floating-point numbers
 > The set of real numbers $\mathbb{R}$ is infinite in two ways: it is unbounded and continuous.
 In most practical computing, the second kind of infiniteness is more consequential than the first kind, so we turn our attention there first.